enseadaio/enseada/README.md

 Upon first run no bucket is present.
 Create a new one and configure the name in the appropriate environment variable in the Enseada configuration.

+## Security Policy

+If you want to report a security vulnerability, please follow the steps which we have defined for you in our [security policy](https://github.com/enseadaio/enseada/security/policy).

 ## License
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this